Transforms preview

 Preview process

-For local development, local preview must be enabled by your platform administrator on the Code Repositories Control Panel page.
+To use preview during local development, local preview must be enabled by your platform administrator from the Code Repositories settings page in Control Panel.

 Comparing Preview modes